directus/directus/packages/datastore/readme.md

-# `@directus/database-driver`
+# `@directus/datastore`

 Database layer for `@directus/directus`.
-All database calls will go trough this layer in the near feature.
+All database calls will go through this layer in the near feature.